DavidJKTofan/davidjktofan.me/content/post/cloudflare-for-teams/index.md

 ### DNS Records

-In order to access my Droplet's nginx content, I set a type A DNS record on my Cloudflare DNS management dashboard with the name _do-droplet_ as a subdomain leading to the Droplet's IPv4 address.
+In order to access my Droplet's NGINX content, I set a type A DNS record on my Cloudflare DNS management dashboard with the name (i.e.) `do-droplet` as a subdomain leading to the Droplet's IPv4 address.

 * * *